27Jhanvi/Skin-Undertone-Analyzer/README.md

 Debug color statistics (if enabled)

-Bingo — you now know your undertone.
+Bingo!!!! you now know your undertone.

 Why This Is Different???